The dual Lagrangian fibration of known hyper-K\"ahler manifolds: The dual Lagrangian fibration of a compact hyper-K ahler manifold

-Since the quotient is taken precisely by the $H^2$-trivial automorphisms $\Aut^{\circ} (X/B)$, the space $\check X$ has many satisfying properties.
-We provide an \cref{sec:quotient} to collect properties of quotient spaces of $X$ by $H^2$-trivial automorphisms.
-Here we simply copy them for the special case of our dual hyper-K\"ahler $\check X$.
+When $X$ is of $\text{K3}^{[n]}$ or OG10-type, $\check X$ is identical to $X$ and there is nothing more to say.
+Let us study more on the space $\check X$ when $X$ is of $\Kum_n$ or OG6-type.
+Being a quotient by $H^2$-trivial automorphisms, $\check X$ inherits many interesting properties from $X$.
+We provide an \cref{sec:quotient} to collect their properties in a more general setup; the following proposition is a direct consequence of this more general discussion.
 For definitions of a primitive symplectic orbifold and irreducible symplectic variety used in the following proposition, see \Cref{sec:singular HK}.

-\begin{proposition} Keep the notation from \Cref{thm:dual Lagrangian fibration}.
-Then \begin{enumerate} \item $\check X$ is a compact primitive symplectic orbifold and also an irreducible symplectic variety. \item The fundamental group and Fujiki constant of $\check X$ are $\pi_1(X) \cong \Aut^{\circ}(X/B)$ and $c_{\check X} = 1/c_X$. \item $H^2 (\check X, \QQ)$ and $H^2 (X, \QQ)$ are Hodge isomorphic and Beauville--Bogomolov isometric. \item The LLV algebras and Mumford--Tate algebras of $X$ and $\check X$ are isomorphic. \item The pullback $H^* (\check X, \QQ) \to H^* (X, \QQ)$ is an injective map of LLV structures. \item If $\mathcal X \to \Def(X)$ is the universal deformation of $X$, then $\mathcal X / \Aut^{\circ}(X/B) \to \Def(X)$ is the (locally trivial) universal deformation of $\check X$. \end{enumerate} \end{proposition} \begin{proof} Everything is a direct consequence of \Cref{prop:appendix 1} and \ref{prop:appendix 2}.
-Only the first two items need further explanations.
-For the first item, it is enough to show $X^f$ has codimension $\ge 4$ for all $f \in \Aut^{\circ}(X/B)$.
+\begin{proposition} Keep the notation from \Cref{thm:dual Lagrangian fibration}, and assume $X$ is either of $\Kum_n$ or OG6-type.
+Then \begin{enumerate} \item $\check X$ is a compact primitive symplectic orbifold and also an irreducible symplectic variety. \item $\check X$ does not admit a symplectic resolution. \item $\check X$ is simply connected.
+It has the Fujiki constant $c_{\check X} = 1/c_X$. \item $H^2 (\check X, \QQ)$ and $H^2 (X, \QQ)$ are Hodge isomorphic and Beauville--Bogomolov isometric. \item The LLV algebras and Mumford--Tate algebras of $X$ and $\check X$ are isomorphic. \item The pullback $H^* (\check X, \QQ) \to H^* (X, \QQ)$ is an injective map of LLV structures. \item If $\mathcal X \to \Def(X)$ is the universal deformation of $X$, then $\mathcal X / K \to \Def(X)$ is the (locally trivial) universal deformation of $\check X$. \end{enumerate} \end{proposition} \begin{proof} Everything is a direct consequence of \Cref{prop:appendix 1} and \ref{prop:appendix 2}.
+Only the first three items need further explanations.
+For the first and second items, it is enough to show $\codim X^f \ge 4$ for all $f \in K \setminus \{ \id \}$.
 We will see later in \Cref{prop:fixed locus is deformation equivalent} that the fixed loci of $H^2$-trivial automorphisms deform when $X$ deform.
 Hence we may prove this for any model in the deformation class on $X$.
 For OG6, the fixed loci are computed in \cite[\S 6]{mon-wan17}; they are either K3 surfaces or points.
 For $\Kum_n$, the fixed loci are computed in \cite[Lem 3.5]{ogu20}, and similarly one can deduce their codimension is always $\ge 4$.
-For the second item, simply notice $\Aut^{\circ}(X/B)$ has order $c_X^2$ in all cases. \end{proof}
+For the third item, simply notice the group $K$ has order $c_X^2$ in all cases. \end{proof}